 Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO.

 Grassland and pasture protection

 Payments to protect grassland and pasture, including expenditure for grassland and pasture improvement, grassland vegetation recovery, aerial pasture seeding, and grazing control.
-Source: Ministry of Finance (MOF), People's Republic of China, Outlay Documents of the Ministry of Finance.

 Use of labels: Production limits: NO; Variable payment rates: NO; Input constraints: NO.